 Choose Right Chart Type for Data Visualization.
 Part 6: Resource/Project Management May 17th, 2017 by AnyChart Team

 Achieving and maintaining effective Project Management is one of the most important challenges for every company.
-And high-quality visualization of resource usage and activity processes is a great tool for significantly improving the overall performance at the end.
-Keeping that in mind, the we simply could not omit the information on how to properly represent project and resource data.
+And high-quality visualization of resource usage and activity processes is a great tool for significantly improving the overall performance of a project.
+Keeping that in mind, we cannot omit the information on how to properly represent projects and resource data.

 Read this article to learn what (specific) chart types you can choose to use in such cases.